dev-seun/python_for_monnify/README.md

 ```

 NOTE: dont forget to change credentials to live credentials, if you're TESTING with test account.
+NOTE: refStart is a parameter that determine the text starting your transaction reference code for custimization you can change it to your preferred code, the default is PYMON_.
 NOTE: currencyCode is the supported monnify currency for every country. please check monnify website to find your country currency code
 NOTE: paymentMethods are list of payment method monnify supports, please check monnify website to find out more.